Abu Mikhnaf: Life

 Abu Mikhnaf was born in c.
 689. His given name was Lut and his father was Yahya ibn Sa'id ibn Mikhnaf, who belonged to a noble clan of the powerful Azd tribe resident in Kufa.
-His great-grandfather was Mikhnaf ibn Sulaym, a chieftain of the Azd and the commander of his tribesmen in the army of Caliph Ali (r.
+His great-grandfather was Mikhnaf ibn Sulaym a chieftain of the Azd and the commander of his tribesmen in the army of 'Ali (r.
 656–661) at the Battle of Siffin in 657.
+He was reportedly the maternal cousin of Aisha, and was later killed among the Tawwabin uprising in 685.
+Mikhnaf's brothers, Saq'ab and Abdullah, were killed in the Battle of the Camel.
 Mikhnaf's son Muhammad, Abu Mikhnaf's paternal granduncle, was seventeen-years-old at Siffin and his reports of the battle were recorded by Abu Mikhnaf.
 He witnessed the mass Iraqi revolt led by Ibn al-Ash'ath against the Umayyad Caliphate in 700 and the toppling of the Umayyads by the Abbasids in 750.
-He was a friend of Muhammad ibn Sa'id al-Kalbi and it was through the latter's son Hisham ibn al-Kalbi that much of Abu Mikhnaf's volumes were transmitted.
+He was a friend of Muhammad ibn Sa'ib al-Kalbi and it was through the latter's son Hisham ibn al-Kalbi that much of Abu Mikhnaf's volumes were transmitted.
 He died in 774/75.